Daily Driving the Pinephone Pro

 Calling and Texting work.
 Texting in SXMO happens through the Linux console, neatly wrapped up in scripts and menus that make it easy.
 All you need to know, is that the text editor requires one press of the "i" key, before you can start writing.
 You get alerts when an SMS arrives, your own messages get sent, and you can quickly and easily add new contacts.
 Calling also works, that's the good news.
 The bad news is that currently the Pinephone Pro picks up your audio as if you're talking underwater (that's what I'm told I sound like) and the receiving end gets an echo on their own voice.
 It works, but it's quite the bad quality.
 You can mitigate this some by using headphones a bit, but always searching for headphones when receiving a call gets tiresome really fast.
 Apparently the audio routing is quite complex and there has been a lot of work on this issue, but it's not quite there yet.
 I've heard it's better when using a Linux distribution that uses pulseaudio instead of pipewire (so KDE Mobile or Phosh) but I can't confirm that.

 Furthermore, there is one glitch that sometimes bugs me.
 The free modem firmware sometimes crashes, requiring a restart through the modem interface in the menu.
-Easy enough, but restarting the modem also leads to a random crash in the next few minutes, so that forces a reboot.
+Easy enough, but restarting the modem also leads to a random crash in the next few minutes, so that forces either a reboot (disabling all NetworkManager connections for a while and reenabling also appears to work).
 Quite annoying.
 Especially as this also affects utilizing the Pinephone Pro as a smartphone.

 The "Smart" Functions